calroc/Thun/docs/Types.rst

 Representing Stack Effect Comments in Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I’m going to use pairs of tuples of type descriptors, which will be
+I'm going to use pairs of tuples of type descriptors, which will be
 integers or tuples of type descriptors:

 .. code:: ipython2